 - Yorketown Caravan Park

-Council’s bush camping locations will be opened effective Monday 11th May.
-The ability to purchase new permits will be available from this point forward – refer to Council’s on-line permit system.
+Council’s bush camping locations are now open effective Monday 11th May.
+New permits are available from Council’s on-line permit system.
 Those who have previously purchased monthly and annual permits will also be reinstated effective Monday 11 May, 2020.

 Alternatively, please call Yorke Peninsula Visitor Information 1800 202 445 for more information.